Category: Information Technology

 Under certain circumstances, a server may be granted an exception to adherence to the security standards defined in this document.
 Requests for exceptions must be submitted by the system administrator to the Information Security Office.
 Requests must include technical and business justifications as well as written approval of the Dean or Vice President of the unit requesting the exception.

-Networked appliances and are often “black boxes” with limited controls available to administrators.
-In these cases it is often not possible to implement all the security controls described in this document and exception requests must be submitted to the Information Security Office.
+Networked appliances often offer limited controls available to administrators.
+In these cases, it is often not possible to implement all the security controls described in this document and exception requests must be submitted to the Information Security Office.
 In such cases, firewalls must be used to control access to the appliances and vendor software updates must be applied in a timely manner as they become available.
 Appliances that are no longer supported by the manufacturer must be retired or replaced.

 Network attached peripherals, such as printers or scanners, are not required to adhere to the above standards and are not required to be reported to the ISO if the following requirements are met: